 We graded every x402 endpoint with Cloudflare's agent-readiness scanner

 TL;DR: Cloudflare quietly shipped isitagentready.com — a public scanner that grades any URL for AI-agent readiness on a 0–5 scale across 19 checks (robots.txt, MCP server cards, A2A agent cards, x402, OAuth resource metadata, etc.).
-We ran it against the entire active x402 catalog: 45 unique hosts covering 24 243 of the 25 770 active endpoints (94.1% by reach).
-53% of those endpoints are at level 0 — no agent-readiness signals beyond what a 1995 web server gives you.
-Only 5% of hosts had x402 detected by the scanner.
-The signals that move the needle cost an afternoon to add — but almost nobody has.
+We ran it against every active host on the x402 catalog: 549 unique hosts covering 25,950 endpoints, 4-hour polite sweep, zero failures.
+53.3% of endpoints are at level 0 — no agent-readiness signals beyond what a 1995 web server gives you.
+Only 6 hosts (1.5%) have x402 itself detected by the scanner.
+But the most interesting finding was the long tail: five small experimental hosts hit level 5 — the highest grade — beating Cloudflare's own site (which is at level 4).
+Most of the catalog is bare metal; the people building real agent-native services are not the providers carrying the volume.

 Why this matters